Examination of Research Degrees: Procedural Guidance

 The examining committee report

-The independent chair is responsible for submitting the final examining committee report to Student Programmes Team.
-The independent chair is required to ensure that the final recommendation and any requirements (corrections, amendments or further work) are in line with what was agreed at the viva and conveyed to the candidate.
-The report and a complete list of corrections, amendments or revisions along with the joint examining committee report must be submitted within two weeks of the viva.
+The independent chair is asked to gather together the completed report, to ensure that the final recommendation and any requirements (corrections, amendments or resubmission are in line with what was agreed at the viva and conveyed to the candidate.
+The report is submitted to studentprogrammes@stir.ac.uk

 Commitment to future requirements

 In the event that a second viva is required, it is preferable that the same independent chair presides over the examination.
-However the availability of the independent chair should not be a cause for delaying a re-examination and in such cases an alternative independent chair may be used.
+However, the availability of the independent chair should not be a cause for delaying a re-examination and in such cases an alternative independent chair may be used.

 Authority of the independent chair